Shuffle/shuffle-docs/docs/API.md

 curl https://shuffler.io/api/v1/getenvironments -H "Authorization: Bearer APIKEY"
 ```

+Ps: If you want to get the environments of another org, Please add in the Org-Id: {Org-Id} header.

 ## Organizations
 Below are the endpoints related to organization/tenant creation, editing, listing and more.